 Deleted.
-The easiest way is to spot the namespace prefix in the item name.
-For example
+The easiest way is to identify managed package items is the namespace prefix in the item name; for example,

-Deleted, not because it doesn't exist in your org, but because the metadata filter that you are using does not retrieve that Profile junction item.
+Deleted, not because it doesn't exist in your org, but because the metadata filter that you are using does not retrieve that profile component.

-All you need to do to correct that is to add in the additional metadata type (for example
+All you need to do to correct this is to add in the additional metadata type (for example